Learn how small businesses are taxed and what tax breaks small business owners can take advantage of.

 - Keep detailed expense records so you can take advantage of tax deductions.

-Preparing your business tax return is, admittedly, a complicated, frustrating process.
-However, it's important to do it right – you can face steep penalties by filing an inaccurate return.
+Preparing your business tax return is a complicated, frustrating process.
+However, it's important to do it right – you could face steep penalties for filing an inaccurate return.

 The starting point for preparing your business tax return hinges on the structure of your business.
 Whether you're a sole proprietorship (like most small businesses), a partnership, or a C or S corporation, your business entity will define which form you must use to file your business return and how much you may owe the IRS.

 Do you have to pay taxes on a small business?

 In short, yes, you may be responsible for paying taxes like income tax, self-employment tax, employee payroll tax and local property tax.
 The amount you owe depends on factors such as your business type, whether you made a profit and applicable deductions.

 Steven J. Weil, president of RMS Accounting, said the definition of a business is an activity engaged in with the intent of making a profit.